 Always keep in mind that the damages referred to here, is not the meaning of the word in its conventional usage, but it is rather, the amount awarded by the court of law to the injured person for the expenses and injuries suffered by the defendant's actions.
 Other remedies accruable apart from damages are settlement and judgment, depending upon the intent or negligence of the responsible party, and the injury suffered by the injured/plaintiff and the severity of the injury.
 Serious injuries like brain damage, broken bones, and severed limbs associated with intense physical pain and sufferings receive the highest injury settlements.

-Reports have it that Personal injury cases represent the most common type of lawsuits filed in United States' federal district courts.
+Reports have it that Personal injury cases represent the most common type of lawsuits filed in the United States' federal district courts.

 Car Accident Cases